alexandrainst/danlp/README.md

 ```

 Note that the installation of DaNLP does not install other NLP libraries such as Gensim, Spacy or Flair.
-This is allows the installation to be as minimal as possible and let the user choose to e.g. load word embeddings
+This allows the installation to be as minimal as possible and let the user choose to e.g. load word embeddings
 with either spaCy or Gensim.

 ### Install with Docker
-To quickly get started with DaNLP to try out the models you can use our Docker image.
+To quickly get started with DaNLP and to try out the models you can use our Docker image.
 To start a ipython session simply run:
 ```bash
 docker run -it --rm alexandrainst/danlp ipython
 ```
-If you want to run a `<script.py>` in you current working directory you can run:
+If you want to run a `<script.py>` in your current working directory you can run:
 ```bash
 docker run -it --rm -v "$PWD":/usr/src/app -w /usr/src/app alexandrainst/danlp python <script.py>
 ```